Discoverer 18: Mission

 The launch of Discoverer 18 occurred at 20:24:00 GMT on 7 December 1960.
 A Thor DM-21 Agena-B rocket was used, flying from LC 75-3-4 at the Vandenberg Air Force Base.
 Upon successfully reaching orbit, it was assigned the Harvard designation 1960 Sigma 1.

 Discoverer 18 was operated in a low Earth orbit, with a perigee of 243 km, an apogee of 661 km, 81.5° of inclination, and a period of 93.66 minutes.
 The satellite had a mass of 1240 kg, and was equipped with a panoramic camera with a focal length of 61 cm, which had a maximum resolution of 7.6 m.
 Images were recorded onto 70 mm film, and returned in a Satellite Recovery Vehicle (SRV), which was recovered three days after the launch.
 The Satellite Recovery Vehicle used by Discoverer 18 was SRV-508.

 Discoverer 18 was placed in a near-polar orbit to test spacecraft engineering techniques, to continue the evaluation of the Agena B vehicle, and to attempt separation, deceleration, reentry through the atmosphere, and recovery from the air of an instrument package.

 The cylindrical Agena B stage carried a telemetry system, tape recorder, receivers for command signals from the ground, a horizon scanner, and a 136 kg recovery capsule.
 The capsule was a bowl-shaped configuration 84 cm in diameter and 69 cm deep.
 A conical afterbody increased the total length to about 101 cm.
 The recovery capsule payload included the photographic film packs, nuclear track plates, and biological specimens.
 A Thiokol retrorocket was mounted at the end of the afterbody to decelerate the capsule out of orbit.
 An 18 kg monitoring system was included in the capsule to report on selected events, such as the firing of the retrorocket, jettisoning of the heat shield, and others.

 Discoverer 18 was launched during a massive solar flare which lasted for the first 13 hours of the 48-orbit, 3-day flight.
-After the 48th orbit, the recovery capsule was ejected, reentered the atmosphere, and was retrieved in mid-air near Hawaii by a C-119 aircraft at 42672 m altitude.
+After the 48th orbit, the recovery capsule was ejected, reentered the atmosphere, and was retrieved in mid-air near Hawaii by a C-119 plane.
 The Agena B stage remained in orbit until 2 April 1961, when it reentered the atmosphere and burned up.